 My Story

 I am a full-time Studio Potter living, working and teaching in Downingtown, PA.
-I’m elbow deep in love with all things clay, and my mission is to lovingly handcraft functional and decorative pottery, pet bowls, ceramic jewelry, and more to help make your everyday moments beautiful!
+I’m elbow deep in love with all things clay, and my mission is to make your everyday moments beautiful by sharing my experiences in nature in the form of my functional and decorative ceramics, artisan ceramic jewelry and (while we’re traveling), blog posts about our RV adventures.

 To me, there’s something magical in a pot.
 It’s essence simultaneously envelopes the energy of the earth and the maker, and that of the many potters who have come before.
 In making ceramic art, I cultivate my connection to all of these energetic forces and am made whole.